microsoft/zMonitor/Deploy-Tenant.md

 # zMonitor

-## Tenant Deployment
+## Tenant \ Subscription Deployment

-Tenant operations monitoring is enabled through Operations Management Suite (OMS).
+Tenant \ subscription operations monitoring is enabled through Operations Management Suite (OMS).
 What you monitor and report on is dependent on the solutions and agents deployed and how monitoring is configured per workload in each tenant.

 Monitoring is enabled using two core Azure components: